moxx799/VisQ-Search-Engine/README.md

 `--BBXS_FILE <Path to the bbxs_detection.txt file generated from cell nuclei detection module, a file that contains the centroidx,centroidy,xmin/ymin and xmax/ymax>`
 `--channel_names <List of filnames for channels in the order: [dapi, histone, neun, s100, olig2, iba1, reca1]>`

-Alternatively, there are several default variables that you can change by your need, please check the code in the file.
+Alternatively, there are several default variables that you can change as needed, please check the code in the file.
-The input biomarker images are the whole brain images and the output are the cropped [175,172,10] patches.
+The input biomarker images are the entire brain images, and the output is the cropped [175,172,10] patches.
-Below is a sample of how to run the code.
-`python make_blindDS_maui.py  --INPUT_DIR=/data/brain/MDA_GBM/1168457/intra_corrected/  --OUTPUT_DIR=/examples/data/MDA_GBM_1168457_whole.2/  --BBXS_FILE=/data/brain/MDA_GBM/1168457/detection_results/bbxs_detection.txt  --DAPI=R1C1.tif --HISTONES=R1C2.tif  --NEUN=R1C3.tif  --S100=R1C4.tif  --OLIG2=R1C5.tif  --IBA1=R1C6.tif  --RECA1=R2C2.tif  --other1=R2C3.tif  --other2=R2C4.tif  --other3=R2C5.tif  `

-You can see the example of the data in the bbs_detection.txt.
 We recommend you set the file arc as below:

 `cluster-contrast-reid`

 `├── clustercontrast`

-`├── exaples`
+`├── examples`

 `│   └──data `